henishik/coding-challenge-answer/README.md

 $ cd/coding-challenge-ansewr/server
 $ docker-compose build --no-cache
 $ docker-compose up
+$ (open http://localhost:9980) // If you need to see a raw json response
 ```

 3. Install dependencies and run ui app on a local node dev server